autmn-lab/posto/README.md

 - [`Python 3.9.x`](https://www.python.org/)

-  - To install this in Ubuntu, one can follow the following steps (note: this step requires the user to have `sudo` priviledges):
+  - To install this on Ubuntu, one can follow the following steps (note: this step requires the user to have `sudo` priviledges):

   - ```bash
     sudo apt update